krenalis/krenalis/README.md

 Note that this command does not print anything and may take 10 to 15 minutes to execute.

-As an alternative which prints explicit output (may take a bit time more, but the tests are equivalent):
+For various options and other ways to test, see the command documentation by running:

 ```
-go run ./commit -x
+go run ./commit --help
 ```

 **Tests Dependencies**.
 Refer to the file [.github/workflows/main.yml](.github/workflows/main.yml) for the list of dependencies required to run the tests and their respective supported versions.